 For the next eleven days, observatories from all over the world (and instruments in space) conducted observations of 'Oumuamua as it sped away towards the edge of our Solar System and in the direction of the Pegasus constellation.
 What they observed left many in the scientific community scratching their heads and looking for possible explanations.

-It was at this point, almost a year after 'Oumuamua came and went from our Solar System, that Prof. Abraham Loeb — the Frank B. Baird Jr. Professor of Science at Harvard University — offered a controversial explanation.
-If it was not consistent with any known natural object, could it possibly be an artificial object — for example, an interstellar spacecraft?
+It was at this point, almost a year after 'Oumuamua came and went from our Solar System, that professor Abraham Loeb — the Frank B. Baird Jr. Professor of Science at Harvard University — offered a controversial explanation.
+If it was not consistent with any known natural object, could it be an artificial object — for example, an interstellar spacecraft?

-Far from being simply a matter of scientific interest or theory, Prof. Loeb shares stories from his personal life and how these influenced him to propose this theory.
+Far from being simply a matter of scientific interest or theory, professor Loeb shares stories from his personal life and how these influenced him to propose this theory.
 He also takes the time to explain the significance of this "interstellar visitor" and what it could mean for the future.

 A Truly "Exotic" Object